vdclab/vdclab-wiki/WashU.md

 ## Notes from Users
 - Only for Eukaryotes.
-- Lots of intagrated data.
+- Lots of integrated data.

 ## Ease of use
-- Requiresome training to use the tool properly.
+- Requires some training to use the tool properly.

 ## Help
 - [Help *Documentation*](http://epigenomegateway.wustl.edu/support/guide/index.html)